I work to advance justice and create better governance through useful research.

 I care about behavioural science and psychology; governance and institutions; conflict; the role of media; dignity and development.
 I believe research is most useful when it grapples with questions of power.

-I’m an independent research consultant.
-My most recent role was leading the Violence Against Children department at Raising Voices in Uganda.
+Before IDinsight, I founded The Dignity Project, a campaign for more respectful development.
+I’ve also led the Violence Against Children department at Raising Voices in Uganda.
 Before that, I spent two years with the Busara Center for Behavioral Economics.
 Previously, I worked in London on a number of research projects on social development, conflict, policy and behavioural science.
 I’ve led many social science research projects across East Africa, the Middle East and South Asia.

 I have a Master’s degree in Communication for Development from Malmö University in Sweden, and an undergraduate degree in War Studies from King’s College, London.
 My CV is here.